 Grassed swales will be placed in bio-boulevard (Sub-demo B) in Çiğli-Sasalı region.
 The area shows a rural and natural character with eucalyptus species besides herbaceous plants covering the area.
 The area is abandoned to its own natural dynamics currently with its location just next to the Sasalı Natural Life Park and no entries are allowed for visitors.

-Figure 3-6: Location of Bio-boulevard area
+Figure 3-10: Location and selected area of Bio-boulevard